Guide · CEU basics

 Accepted in all states

-May be required for certain skills-based topics like BLS/ACLS.
+May be required for skills-based topics like BLS/ACLS.

 Mark your license expiration date on your calendar.
-Start working on CEUs well before the deadline - don't wait until the last minute.
+Start working on CEUs well before the deadline.

 Save all certificates and completion records.
-Many states conduct random audits, and you may need to produce documentation years later.
+Many states conduct random audits — you may need documentation years later.

-Prioritize state-required topics early in your renewal period.
-This ensures you'll have time to retake if needed.
+Prioritize state-required topics early in your renewal period to ensure time to retake if needed.

 Before purchasing any CE course, confirm the provider is accredited by a body recognized by your state board.